Building Load Control using Distributionally Robust Chance-Constrained Programs with Right-Hand Side Uncertainty and the Risk-Adjustable Variants: Adjustable Chance-Constrained Formulations

 In the DRCC formulation \eqref{eq:drcc}, $\alpha_t$ is a pre-defined risk level, which is often chosen based on operators' experience and is usually a small number to guarantee high PV generation utilization.
 However, a too small $\alpha_t$ may result in infeasibility of the problem and can lead to high operational cost \citep[see, e.g.,][]{ma2019distributionally}.
 It is challenging for the system operator to decide the value of $\alpha_t$ for optimally trading off between the risk and cost.
 Next, we consider $\alpha_t$ as an adjustable decision variable and modify the DRCC model \eqref{eq:drcc} into the following adjustable DRCC problem.

 where $c_t > 0$ is the coefficient weight on the risk level $\alpha_t$.
 If $c_t$ is close to zero, the utilization of solar PV output is low.
-In Section \ref{sec:wass-adjustable-alpha}, we study the impact of $c_t$ on the optimal risk level and operational cost.
+Section \ref{sec:wass-adjustable-alpha} presents the impact of $c_t$ on the risk level and operational cost.